walsharry/SLRTP-Sign-Production-Evaluation/README.md

 - **CHRF (Character n-gram F-score)**: Character-level metric that balances precision and recall
 - **ROUGE (Recall-Oriented Understudy for Gisting Evaluation)**: Focuses on recall of n-grams
 - **WER (Word Error Rate)**: Measures the minimum edit distance between predicted and reference texts
+- **Total Distance**: This metric measures the overall distance the signer’s hands have moved in 3D space.
+This is to judge how expressive the productions are.
+The prediction is normalized by the ground truth distance, therefore, a score of 1 is optimal.
+-  **Average Duration**: This metric assesses the accuracy of signed duration, a key component of prosody.
+It averages the duration of the predicted output against the duration of the ground truth reference.

 ### Pose-Based Metrics
 - **DTW MJE (Dynamic Time Warping Mean Joint Error)**: Measures pose accuracy while accounting for timing differences